jrwest/learn_you_a_scalaz/what_is_scalaz.md

 ## Purely Functional Data Structures

-Scalaz also says it gives us purely functional datastructes.<sup>4</sup> How do purely functional datastructures differ from the imperitave ones?
-We can derive the definition by thinking about the how programs written to a functional programming contract are pure along with our knowledge of Scala.
+Scalaz also says it gives us purely functional datastructes.<sup>4</sup> How do purely functional data structures differ from the imperitave ones?
+We can derive the definition by thinking about how programs written to a functional programming contract are pure along with our knowledge of Scala.

 Functional programming requires us to program without side-effects.
 We won't dive into the depths of discussing why functional programming but lets talk about side-effects since its pertinent to the discussion of functional data structures.
 We're all familiar with side-effects like reading and writing to a database, or printing text to the console.
 Mututating objects (changing the value's of their fields) are side-effects too.
 Since we can't use side-effects in programs written to the functional contract we can't mutate objects in our functions.
 This is the first pillar of functional data structures.
 We cannot perform *destructive updates* (cause side-effects) on them.